-Seeds are not labeled as GMO, instead they are often labeled as a protected or selected variety by the seed company.
+Seeds are not always labeled as GMO, instead they are often labeled as a protected or selected variety by the seed company.
 Ask your farmer if they ever buy a trademarked or protected plant variety?
 Please ask your farmer if they ever purchase treated seeds?
 Also, ask them if they start all their own transplants or if they purchase them from a nursery?
 When purchasing from a nursery you are not in control of what methods they are using and what seeds they are using.

 Ask your farmer what they do for disease control?
 A big problem here in Florida is Nematodes, ask what they do to suppress Nematodes?
 Also, cucumbers and squash have many mold and bacterial diseases (like Downy Mildew or Bacterial Wilt); ask your farmer what they use to help stop these?

 Green Flamingo not only specializes in growing top quality vegetables, but raises free range chickens as well.
 Along with seasonal organic produce, we have dedicated ourselves to raising the most content pastured poultry around.
 Raised on grass, scrap vegetables and chicken scratch, these birds live in the sunshine, forage the bugs, and have an active chicken life.
-We respect and work with nature by not using anything artificial such as growth hormones, antibiotics, pesticides, herbicides or chemicals of any kind.Our birds are raised with pride and we enjoy selling them direct to the public at the New Smyrna Beach Farmer’s Market.
-Come talk to us anytime about our happy poultry!Price per pound: $6 ($5.40 for CSA members) Average chicken weight: 2-4lbs
+We respect and work with nature by not using anything artificial such as growth hormones, antibiotics, pesticides, herbicides or chemicals of any kind.

 Farm manager Tara Allen has been working at Green Flamingo Organics since 2014 and managing since 2015.
 She fell in love with growing organic produce after WWOOFing in both the UK and Italy for 8 months.
 Originally from Florida, Tara went to high school in Minnesota.
 After studying Human Ecology at College of the Atlantic in Maine she decided to bring her dedication for farming back to her home state of Florida.